Techbro96/BGiT/README.md

 You are ready with website WOLA!

-Depending on you Structure of the project the link show look showwhat like this :-
+Depending on you Structure of the project the link show look somewhat like this :-
 http://localhost/projects/bgit2/BGiT.php